Children Worship & Wonder

 This summer we have two easy ways for you to hear stories of God.

-June 21: The Good Shepherd and the Lost Sheep*
+September 13: The Good Shepherd and Lost Sheep

 *Part of the Disciples Family Faith Parables Summer Series